Loading...

 Default Max Altitude (HGT): Disabled

-Failsafe detection can trigger one of the following actions (*only available in Advanced Mode).
+Failsafe detection can trigger one of the following actions.

 The Max Altitude is referenced to the takeoff location (HGT), not above ground level (AGL).
 Special care must be taken when operating in an area with varying ground elevations.